 Acclimation is the process of adjusting (conditioning) the moisture content of hardwood flooring to the environment in which it is expected to perform.
 The hardwood flooring is fully acclimated when its moisture content and dimensions (width and length) are stable.
-Engineered hardwood flooring typically does not need acclimation as long as the environment it is being installed in is fully acclimated.
-This means the HVAC system is fully operational and the home is being maintained in lived in conditions during and after the installation.
-If the temperature and relative humidity falls outside normal ranges of 60°F-80°F and relative humidity (RH) of 30%-50% then the product must be acclimated for a minimum of 3 days or longer depending on conditions.
-To properly acclimate you must open boxes, open plastic wrap.
-Elevate cartons from the floor by placing them on 2"X 2" lumber or equivalence.
+For example, the averaged dimensions and moisture content remain constant for 3 consecutive days.
+Flooring must acclimate for as long as necessary to reach fully acclimated stage.
+Acclimation time varies depending on geographical area, interior climate control and time of the year.
+Minimum acclimation time is 3 days.

+This product must be acclimated with the box and plastic wrap, if any, cut open.
+Elevate planks from the floor by placing them on 2"X 2" lumber or equivalence.
 Place spacers (3/4" to 1" sticks) between each layer or cross stack the layers for maximum exposure to ambient conditions.

-Acclimation temperature range is 60°F-80°F and relative humidity (RH) of 30%-50%.
-Conditions in which the floor was acclimated should be maintained continuously thereafter.
+Acclimation Installation temperature range is 60°F-80°F and relative humidity (RH) of 35%-55%.
+Conditions in which the floor was acclimated installed should be maintained continuously thereafter.
 Document as much acclimation information as possible below.

-maintained continuously thereafter.
-Document as much acclimation information as possible below.
+installed should be maintained continuously therearter.
+Bocament as mach declination mornation as possible below.
 Date: Pre-acclimation Flooring Avg.
-Moisture Post-acclimation Flooring Avg.
-Moisture Relative Humidity (%): Content (%): Content (%): Temperature (°F): Pre-acclimation Flooring Width: Post-acclimation Flooring Width: Subfloor Type: Pre-acclimation Flooring Length: Post-acclimation Flooring Length: Subfloor Avg.
+Moisture Content (%): Post-acclimation Flooring Avg.
+Moisture Content Relative Humidity (%): (%): Temperature (°F): Pre-acclimation Flooring Width: Post-acclimation Flooring Width: Subfloor Type: Pre-acclimation Flooring Length: Post-acclimation Flooring Length: Subfloor Avg.
 Moisture Content (%): Acclimation Period: